jpawitro/cnaim/README.md

-# CNAIM Python Foundation
+# CNAIM Python Toolkit

-This repository contains a CNAIM-aligned Python module with OOP design and configuration-driven lookup tables.
+This repository contains a CNAIM-aligned Python library providing models and lookup-driven pipelines for assessing asset condition, probability of failure (PoF), consequence of failure (CoF), and final risk profiles used by UK Distribution Network Operators (DNOs).

 ## Current Scope